kooscode/xenium-programmer/README.md

 ## UPDATING XENIUM PROGRAMMER

+- Connect to the PI or Omega via SSH or Serial terminal
 - Pull the latest code with: `git pull`
 - Then run: `./install`

 -------------
 ## PROGRAMMING A XENIUM CPLD AND FLASH MEMORY

+- Connect to the PI or Omega via SSH or Serial terminal
 - You can program XeniumOS and OpenXenium Firmware in one single step.
 - Run: `./xenium-programmer`